Rafik20012/Firefighter_robot_upgrade/README.md

 robot-car-firefighter-bluetooth file is for arduino uno

-to control th car we use (Bluetooth RC Controller)
+to control th car we use (Bluetooth RC Controller) app